Global aspects of $3$-form gauge theory: implications for axion-Yang-Mills systems: Introduction

-Below the scale, $v$, the fermions become massive, with a mass of order $v$, and decouple, leading to an emergent $\mathbb Z_N^{(1)}$ $1$-form symmetry.
+Below the scale, $v$, the fermions become massive, with a mass of order $v$, and decouple, leading to the enhancement of $\mathbb Z_m^{(1)}$ to $\mathbb Z_N^{(1)}$ $1$-form symmetry.
 The groups $U(1)^{(2)}$ and $\mathbb Z_N^{(1)}$ constitute a higher-group structure, where the former is the parent and the latter is the daughter symmetries.
 One may gauge the parent without gauging the daughter, but not conversely.
-Therefore, as we flow below $\Lambda$, we may freely gauge $U(1)^{(2)}$ without worrying about $\mathbb Z_N^{(1)}$, which stays an emergent symmetry at such energy scales.
+As we flow below $\Lambda$, we may freely gauge $U(1)^{(2)}$ and introduce the dynamical $c_3$ without worrying about $\mathbb Z_N^{(1)}$.
+The latter stays an enhanced symmetry below $\Lambda$.

-One of our main results is the IR effective field theory given by Eq. (\ref{low lag}), which we display here for convenience:
+One of our main results is the IR effective field theory at energy scale $E\ll \Lambda$ given by Eq. (\ref{low lag}), which we display here for convenience: